hariharen9/ffmpeg-this/README.md

 3. Run the executable directly from your terminal.

 ### 3. Run from Source
-If you want to run the script directly from the source code:
+If you want to run the tool directly from the source code:

 1.  **Clone the repository:**
     ```bash